Feur-Inc/BetterX-Desktop/README.md

 > [!WARNING]
 > The file might be flagged as a virus, but you can safely ignore this warning.

+### Windows Installation Notes

+When installing on Windows, you may encounter security warnings:

+1. **SmartScreen Warning**: Click "More info" > "Run anyway" to proceed
+2. **File Blocking**: Some systems may require right-clicking the installer > Properties > "Unblock" before installation

+These warnings appear because the app is not signed with a paid certificate.
+They are normal and the application is safe to use.

 ### Linux
 Choose your preferred package format:
 - **AppImage**: [betterx-desktop-2.0.0-beta.AppImage](https://github.com/Feur-Inc/BetterX-Desktop/releases/download/v2.0/betterx-desktop-2.0.0-beta.AppImage)